WVam/toolscript-docs/Moving.md

 ```

 ### Remarks:
-You can define as many move instructions as you like per investigation sequence, however only the first 4 instructions that are not hidden will be shown.
+You can define as many Move Instructions as you like per Investigation sequence, however only the first 4 Move Instructions that are not hidden will be shown.

 ---
 [Back to overview](index.md)